PonyFest/website/content/pages/shirt.md

 </style>

-For the PonyFest X PVFM Concert, we have another fantastic concert shirt AND a powerful charity attached!
+For the PonyFest × PVFM Concert, we have another fantastic concert shirt AND a powerful charity attached!

 Stay tuned for more details!!!